-If employees suffer accidents or occupational illnesses, this can have serious consequences for their everyday life and work.
+If employees suffer accidents or occupational illnesses, this can have serious consequences for their everyday life, work and their future.
 Compulsory accident insurance alleviates these consequences by providing sound basic financial benefits.
-By doing this, it prevents the event from plunging sufferers into desperate financial need.

 Benefits under compulsory accident insurance become payable from the third day after the accident.
 Art.
 324b of the Code of Obligations states that the employer must arrange for at least 80% of the employee's wages to be paid during the first two days after an accident.

 The non-occupational accident premium is paid by the employee, and the premium for occupational accident and illness cover by the employer.

 The amount of the premiums varies from one insurer to another and according to the amount of the insured earnings.
 By contrast, the cover offered under compulsory accident insurance is always the same, no matter who provides it.

 |What advantages does Helsana offer you?|

 Helsana offers you all-round care of a kind only few other insurers can.
 We take preventive action and help you with additional benefits if you so request – such as courses on the early detection of physical and mental illness among your workforce.
 We also support you and your employees as they return to regular work.

 We aim to keep your employees healthy and fit for work.
 We are experts in insurance and will help you deal with administrative tasks and communicate with other stakeholder institutions, such as the disability insurance office.
 In doing all this, we aim not only to strengthen your business, but also to share its burdens.